 - Approximately 5 face-to-face meetings per semester (fall/spring).
-These meetings will be a mix of small (cohort) and large group formats.
-At least two large group meetings will include discussions of outside readings drawn from scholarship on teaching and learning reading and writing in FYE.
+These meetings will be a mix of small and large group formats.

-- Designing a mini-action-research Gen Ed assessment project for your own section of Eng 12 or 24.
+- Designing a “Spring Research Project” for your own section of Eng 12 or 24.

-- Participating in your choice of fall collaboration with your CRC colleagues.
+- Participating in your choice of Fall collaboration with your CRC colleagues.
 The three options offered this year are: cross-marking a set of papers (lots of variations on this are possible); designing a shared curriculum, activity, or assignment; and classroom intervisitation.
-I’ll offer more details on these options to those who would like to join the CRC.
+We’ll offer more details on these options to those who would like to join the CRC.

 - Convening during finals week with other CRC members to reflect on insights from the fall semester and set an agenda for their work in the spring.

-- During the Spring term, the CRC does not require class-level collaboration nor Gen Ed assessment, which leaves us time to focus on other projects.
-Based on work in the 2016-17 CRC, this work will focus on:
+- During the Spring term, the CRC does not require class-level collaboration, which leaves us time to focus fully on advancing our learning and preparing to pilot new approaches in Fall 2020.